Cream Puff Cake

 It’s light and simple to make, but don’t let that fool you.
 It’s oh-so-good!
 I probably haven’t had a piece of this cake in 15 years, so I was extremely excited to whip it up.

 If you’ve ever had a cream puff, this recipe certainly lives up to its name.
 It is loaded with filling.
 (No complaints here!)
-And the crust of the cake is light, yet rich and chewy. – I know that may not be the best way to describe a crust, but I mean chewy in the best possible way.
+And the crust of the cake is light, soft and tender. – I know that may not be the best way to describe a crust, but I mean chewy in the best possible way.

 This Cream Puff Cake is one of my favorite #dessert #recipes for #spring and #summer! #creampuff